C2SM/git-course/advanced/Exercise_1_examining-history.md

 ## Clean up

 You made a branch and a commit in the course repository.
-Get rid of them:
+Remove them:

 ```plaintext
 git switch main